microsoft/hackwithazure/README.md

 ## Take it to the next level

-- [Microsoft Learn Student Ambassadors](https://studentambassadors.microsoft.com) is a community of university students around the world with an interest in technology.
+- [Microsoft Learn Student Ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-0000-cxa) is a community of university students around the world with an interest in technology.
 Coding is our shared common language.
 You might find yourself leading your own hackathon, mentoring computer science students, or unlocking the next great idea with your team – it’s all up to you.
 The program is all about gaining leadership experiences and getting access to resources and develop your technical and career skills.
 And we have a lot of fun too.
+- [Imagine Cup](https://imaginecup.microsoft.com/?WT.mc_id=academic-0000-cxa) is a global competition for the next generation of students.
+Team up, and use your creativity, passion, and knowledge of technology to create applications that shape how we live, work, and play.
+Every year, tens of thousands of students from across the globe compete for cash and prizes, and for the honor of taking home the Imagine Cup!
 - Interested in working at Microsoft?
-Check out the [internship and full time opportunities for students and recent graduates](https://careers.microsoft.com/students/).
+Check out the [internship and full time opportunities for students and recent graduates](https://careers.microsoft.com/students/?WT.mc_id=academic-0000-cxa).
 We have roles for students ranging all the way from first year to Ph.D. candidates.
-- [Imagine Cup](https://imaginecup.microsoft.com/?WT.mc_id=academic-0000-cxa) is a global competition for the next generation of students.
-Team up, and use your creativity, passion, and knowledge of technology to create applications that shape how we live, work, and play.
-Every year, tens of thousands of students from across the globe compete for cash, travel, and prizes and for the honor of taking home the Imagine Cup!